 Number of simulations

 {?
-Each simulation represents one study linking the intervention to incidence and mortality, and multiple simulations capture the uncertainty in mortality estimation due to modeling assumptions.
+Each simulation represents one study linking the screening test to disease stage and cause-specific mortality, and multiple simulations capture the uncertainty in mortality estimation due to modeling assumptions.
 More simulations will improve uncertainty estimation but require a longer run-time.
 You may specify between 50 and 1,000 simulations.
 For experimental or practice runs, 100 simulations is recommended.}

 [Numeric]